 Disney’s 13th Live-Action remake The Lion King is a magnificent watch.
 It takes you on a roller-coaster of emotions and reincarnates your love for the 1994 original.
 Four years after his fantastic work with ‘The Jungle Book’ adaptation, Jon Favreau has once again excelled as a director.
-This time, in the absence of any live actor, he has extracted marvelous voice-acting from his star-studded cast.
-His great attentiveness to meticulous photo-realism, fluidity in editing, and precise balance in sense of humor have turned this remake into the finest Disney has ever produced.
+However, this time, he has derived superb voice-acting from his star-studded cast without any live actor.
+His great attentiveness to detailed photo-realism, fluidity in editing, and precise balance in the sense of humor has turned this remake into the best Disney has ever produced.

 An Immersive Experience Like No Other

 The Lion King captures the magic of the original so well that you will remain glued to the screen from start to finish.
 The hyper-realistic CGI and sound effects transport you to Pride Rock and its lush surroundings.
 It is hard to believe the scenery is all CG and not a documentary.

 Photorealism is breathtaking as every bird and animal appear life-like.
 Complaints can be made for how the animals lack the extensive emotiveness of the animated film.
 It is, however, crucial to understand that real animals don’t make cartoonish faces.
 Again, it can be a bummer for those, mainly the kids, who want Timon and Pumba to be as eccentric as their animated versions.

 The film should be rightfully watched in an IMAX theatre.
 It is the finest CGI tech you will be experiencing since James Cameron’s Avatar.
 Each time an animal sprints, speaks, or roars -it feels authentic.
 The 3D also is crystal clear.
 I cannot say about the brightness and clarity in standard 3D cinemas, but on IMAX, this is a remarkable experience.